 This fact has been proven by much research.
 For example, the concept of aesthetics contributes to the success of companies and brands (Rompay & Pruyn, 2011).
 In terms of strategic pricing, it enables companies to gain higher profits by letting them determine higher prices (Kristensen et al. 2012).

-4. Safe interactions
+4. Ensure safe interactions

 Provide a clear and predictable operation of the separate individual interface elements.
 Rely on existing custom patterns to speed up and facilitate the use of the service.
 Don’t forget that each element should respond to a user’s actions, giving him enough feedback.

-5. Gradual delivery of functions
+5. Provide gradual delivery of functions

 All the screens and micro-actions should be arranged in an obvious and intuitive sequence, corresponding to the key scenarios.
 In addition, they should be implemented gradually and consistently.
 Do not give the user everything at single dashboard, as it may cause cognitive overload.